 Ex: 500 people who bought your product / 10,000 emails sent * 100 = 5% conversion rate for your campaign.

-Unlike the opening and click-through rates, the conversion rate is an email marketing KPIs that most marketers or even business owners look at.
+Unlike the opening and click-through rates, the conversion rate is an email marketing KPIs that most marketers or business owners look at.
 In other words, it is the metric that can tell the difference between a successful campaign and a less successful one in terms of results.

 How to improve your conversion rate?